 Tragedy struck Brown Baptist Church on November 22, 1987.
 The church was destroyed by fire.
 Neighboring churches made their buildings available for Brown Baptist’s Pastor and worshippers.
 On November 29, 1987, the following Sunday, Brown Baptist held its first evening worship at Faith United Methodist Church and continued worshipping there until the new church was rebuilt.

 In August 1988, the officers and members of BMBC, held a ground breaking service at the old Stateline / Swinnea Road site.
 Their inspiration, dedication and faith in God enabled them to re-erect a beautiful structure with accommodations for approximately 400 persons.
 The new facility was completed and dedicated in May 1989.
 We thank God for the committed service of those men who provided leadership during the absence of pastoral leadership: Bros.
 Ernest Garth, Jr.(d), Bro.
 Jessie J. Smith(d), Bro.
 William Mitchell, Bro.
 Charlie Mitchell, Bro.
 Eric Harmon, Sr., and Bro.
 Clarence Branch.

-Today, Brown Missionary Baptist church is in the midst of Vision 2000, which includes our new walking trails, enhanced cemetery, multi-purpose building, and a new sanctuary.
-Brown has a membership that exceeds 10,000, over 40 enriched ministries, foreign missions teams, a church in Ghana Africa, increased fellowship, service projects and diverse membership.
-With God’s blessings and leading we are consistently striving as a beacon of life to give safe guidance and proper direction to our dark world.
+Today, Brown Missionary Baptist church is in the midst of Vision 2025.
+Brown has a membership that exceeds 10,000, over 60 enriched ministries, foreign missions teams, a church in Ghana Africa, increased fellowship, service projects and diverse membership.
+With God’s blessings and leading we are consistently striving as a beacon of life to change lives and make a difference.